-HL151 students will be continue to apply classroom learning to real-world settings.
+HL151 students will continue to apply classroom learning to real-world settings.
 Course participants are expected to function as capable EMT-Advanced and will begin to develop advanced skills and critical thinking processes during clinical experiences.
 The course requires students to complete 63 hours of on-location clinical experience.
-Rotations between the Emergency Department, OR, and ALS vehicle experience are included.
-Prerequisites: HL131, HL135, HL141, HL147, and HL150.
-Co-requisites: HL212, HL216, HL220, and HL226.
+Rotations between the Emergency Department or ALS vehicle experience are included.

+Prerequisites (must be completed with a B- or better): HL131, HL135, HL141, HL147, and HL150.
+Co-requisites: HL212, HL216, HL220, HL226, and HL234.